JasonJiangs/JasonJiangs.github.io/_pages/about.md

 [gmx_mmpbsa_py](https://ui.adsabs.harvard.edu/abs/2025zndo..17050354C/abstract),
 [HNOXPred](https://academic.oup.com/bioinformatics/article/38/19/4643/6673135)].

-Before starting my PhD, I was very fortunate to work with and learn from inspiring mentors and collaborators across these fields, you can find them in the experience panel.
+Before starting my PhD, I was very fortunate to work with and learn from really brilliant, inspiring mentors and collaborators across these fields, you can find them in the experience panel.

 # 📖 Educations